MichaelProjects/Linkstoraginator/README.md

 - **Rust & Rocket**: Because we like our software like we like our metal—strong and reliable.
 - **HTMX & TailwindCSS**: For making things pretty without losing your mind.
 - **MongoDB**: To store all your digital hoarding efficiently.

+### Copyright notice

+The name 'Vercise' and the company logo are exclusive property of MichaelProjects and may not be used in any redistributions or derivative works without explicit permission.